J. Gresham Machen: Death

 Machen left half his considerable estate to Westminster Seminary in Philadelphia.
 Giving $10,000 outright to the seminary, Dr. Machen provided that half of the balance, after certain bequests to his brothers and others were cared for, should be placed in the hands of five trustees to be held for the benefit of Westminster Seminary.
-Ten per cent of the residuary estate was to go to the Independent Board.
+Ten percent of the residuary estate was to go to the Independent Board.
 The will was drawn in 1935, before the establishing of The Presbyterian Guardian and before the organization of the new Church.
 The gross estate was estimated at $175,000.

 Works

 In addition to those mentioned in the main article, Machen's works include: